AtomLinter/linter-eslint/README.md

 }
 ```

+Alternatively, you can enable `useGlobalEslint` option and install eslint and babel-eslint globally using `npm i -g eslint babel-eslint`.

 ## Settings
 You can configure linter-eslint by editing ~/.atom/config.cson (choose Open Your Config in Atom menu) or in Preferences: